phume03/PyCal/README.md

 ## About the Author

 PyCalc is originally developed by Leodanis Pozo Ramos is a **self-taught Python Developer, and [content creator](https://realpython.com/team/lpozoramos/)** at Real Python.
-It is edited by Phumelela Mdluli while learning from and using RealPython to learn.
+It is edited by Phumelela Mdluli while learning from or using RealPython to learn.

 ## Resources